 Located on the South Shore of Lake Superior, the Apostle Islands are known for sea caves, sandy beaches, historic lighthouses, and sunken shipwrecks.
 After a day of preparation at Base Camp, your next four days will be spent kayaking and camping among the inner ring of islands.
-Your route may take you to turn-of-the-century Raspberry Island lighthouse or the Swallow Point Sea Caves of Sand Island, where twisted sandstone pillars have been sculpted by millennia of wave action.
+Your route may take you to the turn-of-the-century Raspberry Island lighthouse or the Swallow Point Sea Caves of Sand Island, where twisted sandstone pillars have been sculpted by millennia of wave action.
 Whatever your route, the scenery is stunning and the possibilities are endless on this adventure!

-DAY 3: Leave camp set-up as you explore the shoreline and trails of Oak Island.
+Explore the shoreline and trails of Oak Island.
 Circumnavigate the rocky and beautiful shores by foot or take a side paddle to a historic lighthouse on Raspberry Island.
 Enjoy dinner and a breathtaking sunset over Lake Superior.
 Camp a second night on Oak Island among the beautiful hemlock and pine trees.

-DAY 4: Pack up camp and island hop to Basswood, home for the last night.
+Pack up camp and island hop to Basswood, home for the last night.
 Hike the beautiful island trails to an old brownstone quarry and relax at the sandy beaches.
 Enjoy one last dinner on the remote islands, recounting the adventures had around the campfire.

-DAY 5: Break camp and enjoy one more morning on the water as you paddle back to mainland.
+Break camp and enjoy one more morning on the water as you paddle back to mainland.
 Return to base camp to unpack, clean-up, and say goodbye to new friends.

 MEALS: Enjoy preparing meals together using healthy ingredients for bountiful dishes.
 Rise to the smell of freshly brewed coffee to enjoy with your breakfast, trail lunches with hearty snacks, and dinners prepared together over stoves and campfires.
 If you have special dietary restrictions, be sure to list them on your registration.